lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         ]
     }

-The variable :code:`nSamples` must be a positive integer specifying the absolute number of samples which should be selected.
+The variable :code:`n_samples` must be a positive integer specifying the absolute number of samples which should be selected.

 Each strategy is specified by a :code:`dictionary`, which is always made up of an :code:`input` and the actual :code:`strategy`.